braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/flutter_sdk_integration.md

 {% endsubtab %}
 {% endsubtabs %}

-Then, add your SDK Endpoint in the `Info.plist` file.
+Then, add your SDK endpoint in the `Info.plist` file.
 It is located in the `ios` project folder.
-If you're working in Xcode:
+If you're working in Xcode, perform the following steps:

 1. Add a row with the name `Braze` and type of `Dictionary`.
 2. To that Dictionary, add a row with the name `Endpoint`, type `String` and as a value, input your [SDK endpoint]({{site.baseurl}}/api/basics/#endpoints).